kromerm/adfdataflowdocs/adf-data-flow-expression-functions.md

 <code>toLong</code>
 ==============================
 <code><b>toLong(<i>&lt;value&gt;</i> : any, [<i>&lt;format&gt;</i> : string]) => long</b></code><br/><br/>
 Converts any numeric or string to a long value.
-An optional Java decimal format can be used for the conversion.Truncates any float, double
+An optional Java decimal format can be used for the conversion.
+Truncates any float, double
 * ``toLong(123) -> 123``
 * ``toLong('123') -> 123``
 * ``toLong('$123', '$###') -> 123``